xyzmoney-tournaments/tournament-tr/README.md

 **The fuction does:**

+* calculates new value of the participant's entrances counter by formula:

+    _entranceCounter = 10 - _entranceCounter

-* if the participant enters into the tournament for the first time then the function sets his (her) counter of entrances to 10 and adds his (her) address to the list of entrants, else the function advances the counter forward;
+* if the participant enters for the first time then his (her) entrances counter becomes 10, and so the function:
+  * adds the participant's address to the list of entrants;
+  * increases `entrantsCounter` by 1;
 * adds the participant's entrance code to `entranceCodes` mapping;
-* adds the participant's address to `whoseEntryCode` mapping;
+* adds the participant's address to `whoseEntranceCode` mapping;
 * increases `playersCounter` by 1;
 * increases `prizeFund` by the entrance fee amount;
 * calls `onEnter` event;